 The whole WordPress.org vs WordPress.com issue comes about because there is a misconception that WordPress.org is also a host, which it is not.

-You install the WordPress software on your hosting account.
+With self-hosted WordPress you install the WordPress software on your hosting account.
 If you use a host like SiteGround, they make it available to you and will even install it for you.
-You then install a WordPress theme like the combo Genesis framework and Brunch Pro theme that I use.
+You then install a WordPress theme like the combo Genesis framework and Brunch Pro theme (I now use the Refined Theme that also runs on Genesis) that I use.

 Next you add the WordPress plugins of your choice, set them up, and start blogging.